JoakimWretlind/nextjs_and_curtainjs-1/README.md

 <br/>

 <h3>About</h3>
-Just an image that uses the curtain-effect when the mouse is moved.
+An image that uses the curtain-effect when the mouse is moved.
 The keep in this project is the integration with curtain.js to next.js

 <h3>To Run</h3>